Monday, June 26, 1978

 “Okay, Amar.’
 I tell him.
 “We’re ready.
 Sing!”

-The first time is less than perfect, maybe less than imperfect.
+The first time is less than perfect, maybe not even imperfect.
 But we decide we are great.
 The rest is Rock n Roll history, at least in our minds.

 Several Knobs walk in, awakened by the noise in the practice room.

 “Oh no,” Billy exclaims.
 “The kids have their own band.
 We’ll be dropped from opening act on the tour.”